 Progression through each of the stages is based on a participant’s performance.
 Good performance is measured by a participant’s level of engagement in the program, how well they follow the judge’s orders, and their on-time arrival for meetings and any required drug tests.
 A participant will also receive rewards (known as incentives in the program) for good performance, including gift cards, fewer court hearings or faster progression through the program.
 After completing each of the drug court’s phases, participants are able to graduate from the program and celebrate their accomplishment with family and friends.

 “Having somebody who’s been used to having drugs, getting drugs, using drugs every day of their lives – and now they are drug free and have legal income and have a place to live – provides them with some wonderful tools to go forward and live a crime-free existence.”

 Find Help in San Francisco Now

-Whether you’re looking for cost-effective treatment or luxury rehab, the San Francisco Bay Area has a treatment program that fits your needs.
+Whether you’re looking for cost-effective treatment or luxury rehab, the San Francisco Bay Area, and other nearby areas such as Los Angeles, have a treatment program that fits your needs.
 Please call us now for help finding treatment.

 4150 Clement Street Unit 116-E